rldyen/backend-101-beginners-finalproject/README.md

 # Final Project for Bayan Academy Online Training on Back-End Web Development 101
+A Project of Bayan Academy's One Plan for Labor Alignment

 ## Tech Stack
 MongoDB, ExpressJS, NodeJS, Tailwind CSS